 As well as enabling you to remotely keep an eye on your home, indoor surveillance cameras should also protect your security and privacy.

 But our product tests and investigations have revealed models that lack even basic protections, and could put you at risk of being hacked.

 There are many different ways that an indoor surveillance camera might be targeted by hackers.

 Weak or generic default passwords are one of the most exploitable issues you'll find.
 Some wireless cameras come with weak usernames, such as ‘admin’, and also easy to guess passwords, such as ‘admin’ (again), ‘888888’ or ‘123456’.
 Attackers know this, and can scan for cameras that are online to try these weak login details to gain access.
-You can also use a password manager to help.
+You can also use a to help.

 Password security is also an issue if the camera sends unencrypted data.
 Even if you change the camera’s password, some cameras will send it, unencrypted, over the internet.
 This means that when you enter your password, an attacker could steal it and use it to access your camera.
 Some cameras even transmit your wi-fi password, too, putting your home internet at risk.